Inveniem/kustomize-storage-config-transformer/README.md

   - configure-storage.yaml
 ```

-And a KST plugin config like this:
+And a KSCT plugin config like this:
 ```yaml
 # overlays/live/configure-storage.yaml
 apiVersion: storage-config-transformer.kubernetes.inveniem.com/v1